Managing Food Allergies in the Cafeteria

 Know what to avoid and substitute.
 Make reasonable meal accommodations after receiving approval from a doctor or allergist through dietary orders or as stated in the child’s emergency care plan.
 Share menu ideas with parents of students with food allergies to identify potential allergens and improve healthy eating.
 Make sure to give parents adequate time to review menus before serving them to students with food allergies.

 Read labels.
 Read all food labels and re-check with each purchase for potential food allergens.
 Be prepared to share food labels, recipes or ingredient lists used to prepare meals and snacks with others.
 Keep food labels from all foods served to children with food allergies for at least 24 hours after serving the food in case the child has a reaction.

 Prepare the kitchen.
 Designate an allergen-safe food preparation area.
 Follow policies and procedures to prevent allergic reactions and cross-contact of potential food allergens during food preparation and service.
+Consider posting FARE’s Cross-Contact Poster Set in English and/or Spanish to remind food service staff about allergen-safety.
 In addition, keep current information for vendors and supplies so you can get food ingredient information.
 Ensure that vendors alert school staff before a product substitution is made so that the new product can be vetted for potential allergens.